 Language is important for effective communication.
 But, when we use our words to dwell on the past or worry about the future, our psychological health is affected.
 As divers we have the opportunity to leave those words on the surface and, maybe, let the ocean teach us to think differently, because the silent world quietens the mind.

 Dr Laura Walton is a Clinical Psychologist and PADI IDC Staff Instructor with a fascination for the psychology of diving.
-Visit scubapsyche to learn more about our behaviour as divers.
+Visit scubapsyche to learn more about our behavior as divers.